 A radical re-think of how individuals help organizations learn and adapt, aimed at everyone who cares about the future of their organization or company

 IS IT JUST ME OR IS EVERYTHING AROUND HERE BONKERS?

 Do you ever feel bewildered or even oppressed by what goes on in your organization?
 Does anything ever strike you as odd, ridiculous, inefficient or just plain bonkers?
 Chances are you are not alone.

-No matter what industry, sector or institution, bonkers is often the way of the world in work and business.
-We can spend so much time ticking boxes, preparing plans, sitting in unproductive meetings, and trying to deliver on top-down initiatives that the time to do real work is squeezed out.
+No matter what industry, sector or institution, the world of work can often seem bonkers.
+We can spend so much time ticking boxes, preparing plans and reports, sitting in unproductive meetings, replying to unhelpful emails and trying to deliver on misconceived, top-down initiatives that the time to do real work is squeezed out.

-Breaking Through Bonkers shows you how it is possible to progress and do a good job achieve your goals despite the mad and messy world of today's organisations.
+Breaking Free of Bonkers shows you how it is possible to make progress despite the mad and messy world of today's organisations.
 Against the odds, it is possible to lead effectively.

 - Other details